Brooklyn Game Store

 Results

-Average player time increased from 2 minutes to 5 minutes after the implementation of the 4 UXR recommendations.
+Average player time increased from 2 minutes to 5 minutes and 90% of players reached the final world event after the implementation of the 4 UXR recommendations.
 Specifics below.

 (1) Add a variety of hints to the first puzzle to assist players in discovering they key